jadecobra/python_tdd_exercises/source/data_structures/none.rst

 Is None a string?
 ========================================================

-I will add a test for `strings <https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str>`_.
+I add a test for `strings <https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str>`_.
 A string is any character(s) inside single, double or triple quotes for example

 * ``'single quotes'``
 * ``"double quotes"``